 Former EOKA leader, General George Grivas, arrived at Corfu, Ionian Islands, Greece, August 10 about the m/t "Adrias".

-Former EOKA leader, General George Grivas, arrived at Corfu, Ionian Islands, Greece, August 10 about the m/t "Adrias".
+Background: Former EOKA leader, General George Grivas, arrived at Corfu, Ionian Islands, Greece, August 10 about the m/t "Adrias".
 Passengers thronged the gangway to cheer and clap him as he disembarked.
 Reliable sources report that Grivas has bene summoned to the island by King Paul, who is holidaying there.